gdcutting/occam/docs/reconstructibility-analysis-search-algorithms.md

 * up or down searches of disjoint models
 * chain search

+Start with pseudo-code version of full down search (here's the c++ to work from):

 ```
 Model **SearchFullDown::search(Model *start) {
     //-- worst case - need a list with a slot for each relation in start model,